 Infographic: Willow Bark Toner Recipe

-Willow bark has several skin benefits.
+White Willow bark benefits include a smoother and clearer complexion due to exfoliation and cell regeneration.
 You can use it as a moisturizer, cleanser, or exfoliator.
 Applying willow bark extract on the skin may help soothe several skin issues, including acne.
 The DIY recipe discussed below will help you prepare a willow bark toner for your acne issues.
 Check out the infographic below to know more!

 Willow bark has been popular for its pain-relieving properties and is widely used to treat pain and fever.
 However, you can also use willow bark extract for skin care troubles like premature aging and acne breakouts.
 The benefits of willow bark extract include fighting acne, exfoliating, improving pigmentation, reducing inflammation, and treating dry skin.
 It is considered safe for daily use.
 However, you may experience allergic reactions if you are allergic to salicylates.
 Therefore, always perform a patch test before incorporating it into your skin care routine.